Iterum Therapeutics plc (ITRM): Skating on Thin Ice? We Know the Answer

 RBC Capital Mkts gave a rating of “Sector Perform” to ITRM, setting the target price at $2 in the report published on June 02nd of the previous year.

-During the last 5 trading sessions, ITRM fell by -9.33%, which changed the moving average for the period of 200-days by -73.23% in comparison to the 20-day moving average, which settled at $0.3883.
-In addition, Iterum Therapeutics plc saw -13.22% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ITRM rose by +12.47%, which changed the moving average for the period of 200-days by -63.04% in comparison to the 20-day moving average, which settled at $0.3742.
+In addition, Iterum Therapeutics plc saw -3.78% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading